gsanthosh98/enigma-website/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/b4e89b03-4fde-43b9-853d-63356b72648d/deploy-status)](https://app.netlify.com/sites/teamenigma/deploys)

-The official team wwebsite hosted at https://teamenigma.netlify.app/
+The official team website hosted at https://teamenigma.netlify.app/

 ## using the-code

-The code for the website has been made opensource usin the [MIT LICENSE](LICENSE).
+The code for the website has been made opensource using the [MIT LICENSE](LICENSE).

 Download the repository, and double click on the [index.html](index.html) to open the same using the web browser.